HomeLatest NewsStartupsLoop AI raises $14 million in Series A led by Nyca Partners

 For many brands, the challenge has been maintaining in-store margins while scaling delivery volumes.

-Robert Linder, at casual dining chain Lazy Dog, said Loop AI’s software had become part of the company’s delivery strategy as it expanded off-premise sales.
+Robert Linder, chief financial officer at casual dining chain Lazy Dog, said Loop AI’s software had become part of the company’s delivery strategy as it expanded off-premise sales.
 Starbird, a fast-casual restaurant group, also uses the platform to analyse customer behaviour and delivery performance.

 Loop AI said the new funding would be used to expand its product offering and increase headcount across its offices in New York, San Francisco, Tampa and Bengaluru.
 The company said it has grown sixfold since 2024 and now supports thousands of restaurant locations across the United States.